 First, let’s briefly revisit the ICHRA and how it works.

 The ICHRA was proposed through regulation from the Departments of the Treasury, Labor, and Health and Human Services in October 2018.
-With an ICHRA, businesses offer employees tax-free money instead of a traditional group health insurance policy.
+With an ICHRA, employers offer employees tax-free money instead of a traditional group health insurance policy.

 - Full-time employees